Modernization of Application for Lifeline Programs of a Company Operating in 15+ States

 The Customer is a socially conscious US company that provides wireless telephone services for low-income clients in 15+ states.

 The Customer’s prospects could apply for available Lifeline discount programs personally at one of the company’s offices, by phone, or by filling a Formstack form on the company website.
 Though the web form proved to be the most popular way of application, it also was the most problematic in terms of fact checking and claim processing.
 This made the company’s managers check and register new clients in the CRM manually every time a form was submitted.
-For this reason, the Customer was looking for a reliable partner in custom software programming to enhance the process of application through their website.
+For this reason, the Customer was looking for a reliable custom software development partner to enhance the process of application through their website.

 ScienceSoft’s team delivered a solution made of 3 elements: a web service, a local database, and a WordPress plugin.